segmentio/analytics-go/Readme.md

 # analytics-go

-  Segment analytics client for Go.
-For additional documentation visit [https://segment.com/docs/libraries/go](https://segment.com/docs/libraries/go/) or view the [godocs](http://godoc.org/github.com/segmentio/analytics-go).
-The `master` branch contains the code for v2 of the library as to preserve backward compatibility.
-It is recommended that you use the [v3 branch](https://github.com/segmentio/analytics-go/tree/v3.0) to get the latest code which is referred to in our docs.
+The Segment analytics client for Go.

+**Latest version is the [v3 branch](https://github.com/segmentio/analytics-go/tree/v3.0)**, which is canonical and documented.
+(The `master` branch contains the v2 library code to preserve backward compatibility for folks not using go modules.)

+For more documentation see the [official Segment Go library documentation](https://segment.com/docs/connections/sources/catalog/libraries/server/go/) or view the [godocs](http://godoc.org/github.com/segmentio/analytics-go).

+---

 <div align="center">
   <img src="https://user-images.githubusercontent.com/16131737/53616519-c99b2800-3b97-11e9-9969-51749fdc86de.png"/>